PPS governance and accountability arrangements

 Since the devolution of policing and justice to the Northern Ireland Assembly in April 2010, the PPS has been designated as a non-ministerial government department.
 As a non-ministerial department, the Service prepares its own annual report and resource accounts, in accordance with the guidance set out in the Government Financial Reporting Manual and other guidance as directed by the Department of Finance and Personnel.
 Funding for the PPS is provided by the Northern Ireland Assembly and, as Accounting Officer for the Service, the Director of Public Prosecutions is responsible for ensuring that the public monies provided are used efficiently and effectively.

 In May 2010 John Larkin QC was appointed as the Attorney General for Northern Ireland, as part of the devolved justice arrangements.
+Mr Larkin was succeeded by Dame Brenda King DCB as Attorney General for Northern Ireland in August 2020.
 The 2002 Act provides for the Director and Attorney General to consult with each other from time to time on any matter for which the Attorney General is accountable to the Northern Ireland Assembly.
 However in accordance with Section 42(1) of the Justice (Northern Ireland) Act 2002 the functions of the Director are exercised by him independently of any other person.

 The PPS is committed to high standards in corporate governance.
 The policy of the PPS is to ensure that effective governance arrangements are maintained which serve to improve the quality of decision making and the ability to deliver on strategic and operational objectives.